We’re making a drought ‘toolkit’ for communities

 What we have learned through this project is that best results are achieved when a variety of community sectors come together with a shared mission.

-Building community resilient is necessary work!
+Building community resilience is necessary work!
 The United Nations’ Intergovernmental Panel on Climate Change (IPCC) continues to identify our South West as a global drying hotspot.
 We must prepare for the ripple effects of increased heat and lowered rainfall.

 Sincere thanks goes out to all of the community members from a variety of sectors who contributed to our series of Community Resilience Network workshops in 2024, which will also now inform our development of the toolkit.